elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 end
 ```

-All valid statuses all defined as atoms within the same module, and that's enough.
+All valid statuses are defined as atoms within the same module, and that's enough.
 If you want to be explicit, you could also have a function that lists them:

 ```elixir
 def valid_statuses do